Bridging the divide: axion searches and axino phenomenology at colliders: Collider signatures

 What would be observable is the subsequent decay of both neutralinos to axinos via the emission of either a Higgs or $Z$ boson.
-This decay is suppressed by $1/f_a$, and can easily cause the neutralino to become long-lived for a range of values of $f_a$.
+This decay is suppressed by $1/f_a$, and can easily cause the neutralino to become long-lived for a range of values of $f_a$ (see eq.~\eqref{eq:lifetime_approx}).
 Depending on the lifetime, different types of long-lived particle (LLP) searches may have sensitivity to this model.
-If the lifetime is reasonably short ($c\tau \sim$ nanoseconds), a LLP will decay in the charged particle trackers of the LHC experiments.
-If the LLP decays to charged particles, a reconstructible decay vertex commonly known as a ``displaced vertex'' may provide a distinctive signature.
+If the lifetime is reasonably short ($c\tau \sim$ nanoseconds), an LLP will decay in the charged-particle trackers of the LHC experiments.
+If the LLP decays to charged-particles, a reconstructible decay vertex commonly known as a ``displaced vertex'' may provide a distinctive signature.
 Searches for such displaced vertices are often nearly background free, giving them significant potential to discover even very rare processes.
 In this work, we therefore focus on the case where the Higgs or $Z$ bosons decay hadronically (to $b\bar{b}$ specifically in the case of the Higgs, as it has by far the highest cross section); we also limit ourselves to the range of $f_a$ values that will lead to a displaced vertex.

-The axino is both neutral and stable as the LSP, and so escapes the detector, resulting in large missing transverse momentum, \MET, defined as the negative vector sum of the transverse momenta of all reconstructed physics objects.
-If one of the neutralinos is sufficiently long-lived and decays outside the fiducial volume of the charged particle tracker, it will also contribute to the overall \MET.
-The detector signature for chargino-chargino, chargino-neutralino, and neutralino-neutralino pair production is therefore the same, one or more displaced vertices along with large \MET.
+The axino is both neutral and stable as the LSP, and so escapes the detector, resulting in large missing transverse momentum, $E_{\mathrm{T}}^{\mathrm{miss}}$, defined as the negative vector sum of the transverse momenta of all reconstructed physics objects.
+If one of the neutralinos is sufficiently long-lived and decays outside the fiducial volume of the charged-particle tracker, it will also contribute to the overall $E_{\mathrm{T}}^{\mathrm{miss}}$.
+The detector signature for chargino-chargino, chargino-neutralino, and neutralino-neutralino pair production is therefore the same, one or more displaced vertices along with large $E_{\mathrm{T}}^{\mathrm{miss}}$, and the decay products of the $h$/$Z$.